CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ## Use case

-You need to access to SD services.
+You need to access to SD services for processign research data.
 You are manager of research team or work independently.

 ## Solution